Evacuation slide: Main door exits

 Slides fitted by main fuselage doors are mounted on the door itself.
 This packaging is normally inside in a slide bustle, a protruding part on the inside of an aircraft door that varies with aircraft size, door size and door location.
 At wide doors typical on large aircraft these will be "dual lane" slides capable of carrying two parallel lines of evacuees.
 To reduce evacuation time, evacuation slides deploy automatically when a door is opened in an "armed" condition.
 Various forms of indicators, such as lights, flags and pins with ribbons are used to indicate an armed condition.

 Over-wing / window exits

 All large commercial aircraft have escape slides on the main doors but some also have slides for exits over the wings.
 These include the Boeing 767, Boeing 757, and Airbus A320-series aircraft.
-Typically, overwing evacuation slides are not designed for use in ditching situations as they cannot be detached. and will not operate, as the system is disabled by the aspirators on the slide taking in water.
+Typically, over-wing evacuation slides are not designed for use in ditching situations as they cannot be detached and will not operate, as the system is disabled by the aspirators on the slide taking in water.
 Aircraft where there is no over-wing slide, such as the Embraer 190, 717, and 737 do not require them by regulation because when the flaps are fully lowered, they are low enough to the ground to meet the requirement.

 Window exits usually come in two configurations: